 If the above conditions are true, the Operating System can read the partition or physical drive parameters and display the drive in the list of the available drives.

-These topics related to the recovery of partitions apply to any file system:
+These topics are related to the recovery of partitions and apply to any supported file system: